 Diet, supplements and medications

-Setting up your home for easy cleanup and enrichment
+Setting up your home for easy cleanup

-Depending upon the nature of a cat’s incontinence, your living area may require extra cleaning and your laundry load will be larger.
+Depending upon the nature of your cat’s incontinence, your living area may require extra cleaning and your laundry load will be larger.
 The key is to set up your home for easy cleanup.
 Here are some tips for incorporating the extra work into your daily routine:

 - Keep a supply of easily laundered cat beds and blankets that can be changed when soiled.